THE PRISONER REENTRY INSTITUTE AT JOHN JAY COLLEGE

 WHO WE ARE

 The Prisoner Reentry Institute (PRI) was founded in 2005 as one of twelve institutes that collectively comprise the Research Consortium of John Jay College of Criminal Justice.
-PRI is engaged in educational initiatives for currently and formerly incarcerated individuals, fellowships for undergraduate and graduate students at John Jay, research projects and convenings on topics related to reentry, and the New York City Justice Corps.
+PRI is engaged in educational initiatives for currently and formerly incarcerated individuals, fellowships for undergraduate and graduate students at John Jay, and research projects and convenings on topics related to reentry.

 What is “Prisoner Reentry”?
 More than 650,000 people leave our nation’s prisons each year.
 They face a multitude of post-release challenges as they seek to reintegrate into their communities.
 They must find stable housing and employment.
 They need to secure physical and mental health care.
 They require social supports and services to ensure their success.
 To address the needs of these individuals, the broad term “reentry” gained traction in 1999 in conversations at the federal level among then National Institute of Justice Director Jeremy Travis, Assistant Attorney General for Justice Programs Laurie Robinson, and Attorney General Janet Reno, who asked: What is being done for and about “all the people coming out of prison?”
 To explore the best way to provide social services and rehabilitative supports for people returning from incarceration, and to combat the problem of recidivism, the new field of prisoner reentry was born, adopting its name from a term that had been used previously in John Irwin’s 1970 writings on the prison experience.